Skip to Main Content

 The Twins recalled Bradley from Triple-A St. Paul ahead of his scheduled start Sunday against the White Sox in Chicago.

-Bradley will be making his Twins debut Sunday, three and a half weeks after he was acquired from the Rays ahead of the trade deadline.
-The 24-year-old righty had made three starts for St. Paul prior to his call-up, turning in a bloated 7.53 ERA and 1.63 WHIP but a more promising 18:2 K:BB in 14.1 innings.
-Bradley has shown the ability to make bats miss at a prolific clip over parts of three seasons in the majors, though he took a big step back in that regard during his time with the Rays in 2025, with his strikeout rate dropping to a career-low 20.2 percent in 21 starts in the majors prior to the trade.
+Bradley will be making his Twins debut Sunday, three and a half weeks after he was acquired from the Rays.
+The 24-year-old righty has made three starts for St. Paul, turning in a bloated 7.53 ERA and 1.63 WHIP but a more promising 18:2 K:BB in 14.1 innings.
+Bradley has shown the ability to make bats miss at a prolific clip over parts of three seasons in the majors, though he took a big step back in that regard during his time with the Rays in 2025, with his strikeout rate dropping to a career-low 20.2 percent in 21 big-league starts.

 ...
 See More ...
 See Less